panpf/sketch/docs/memory_cache.md

 Cache is in memory, and the loading process is skipped when you read it directly from memory next time.

-The memory cache function is responsible for the core logic by [MemoryCacheRequestInterceptor], and [MemoryCache] is responsible for the storage management.
+The memory cache function is responsible for the core logic by [MemoryCacheInterceptor], and [MemoryCache] is responsible for the storage management.

 The default implementation of [MemoryCache] is [LruMemoryCache]: